Tiangong space station: Visibility

-Similar to the ISS, the Tiangong space station can also be seen from Earth with the naked eye due to sunlight illumination reflected off the modules and solar panels, seen a few hours after sunset and before sunrise, reaching a brightness magnitude of at least -2.2 mag.
+Like the ISS, the Tiangong space station can be seen from Earth with the naked eye due to satellite flare, caused by the reflection of sunlight off the modules and solar panels.
+It is visible for a few hours after sunset and before sunrise, reaching a brightness magnitude of at least -2.2 mag, similar to Jupiter's mean brightness.